lee-zhg/watson-chatbot-bank-advanced/README.md

 When you create a web chat integration, code is generated that calls a script that is written in JavaScript.
 The script instantiates a unique instance of your assistant.
 You can then copy and paste the HTML script element into any page or pages on your website where you want users to be able to ask your assistant for help.

->Note: This integration is available to Plus or Premium plan users only.
+>Note: This integration is available to Plus or Premium plan users only in the past.

 1. Login to [IBM Cloud](https://cloud.ibm.com).